Tuesday, April 21, 2026

 Court documents obtained by Front Office Sports also show text messages the woman said were between her and Diggs, where the NFL player allegedly sent “I won’t be paying you shit.”

-The Patriots said in a statement they are aware of the allegations against Diggs and that the player told the team he denies them.
+After the charges were announced, the Patriots said in a statement they were aware of the allegations against Diggs and that the player told the team he denies them.
 “We support Stefon.
 We will continue to gather information and will cooperate fully with the appropriate authorities and the NFL as necessary.
 Out of respect for all parties involved, and given that this is an ongoing legal matter, we will have no further comment at this time,” the Patriots said.

 “We are aware of the matter and have been in contact with the club.
 We have no further comment at this time,” the NFL said in a statement.